 Woodlands Visual Art program is diverse for students, incorporating their own personal world and other worlds around them.
 It encourages all students to engage, inspire and enrich their own learning, along with exciting their imagination and reaching their creative and expressive potential.

 At Woodlands, Visual Art is reflected both indoors and outdoors with works created by students with visiting artists.
-These works are located in our undercover area, Music room, Mosaic murals on walls, paintings on classroom doors and Aboriginal inspired art around our garden areas.
+These works are located in our undercover area, Music room, Library, Office, Mosaic and other murals on walls,water tanks and First Nations inspired art around our garden areas.

-Through the Artist in Residence programs, Sculptures by the Sea, Art Gallery and Festivals (Perth International Arts Festival, Awesome Arts), students are exposed to the skills and techniques of both local and international artists.
+Through the Artist in Residence programs, Art Gallery and Festivals (Perth International Arts Festival, Scribblers Festival), students are exposed to the skills and techniques of both local and international artists.
 This broadens their understanding and response to art and builds on the art culture across the school.

 There is a Specialist Visual Art program beginning in Pre-Primary level.
 Though Making and Responding, which is based on the Australian Arts Curriculum, students develop their knowledge and skills to imagine and communicate as they develop artistic choices and critical and aesthetic understanding.